DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 **Data and graphics**

 Packages
-* Add new functionality to core language
+* Packages/libraries/modules = plug-ins that add new tools to Python
+* There are lots of them
 * Our favs:  Pandas (data), Matplotlib (graphics)
 * The `import` command

 Data basics
 * `import pandas as pd`
 * Reading spreadsheets and csv files
-* Dataframes:  column labels,
+* Dataframes:  column labels, row labels
-* Examples:  test file, IMDb, ...
+* Examples:  ...
 * Internet sources with APIs:  FRED, World Bank

 Graphics basics